Port Jersey: Rail

 Port Jersey is one of the few areas on the Bergen Neck peninsula where freight rail lines are still in use.
 In October 2010 the PANYNJ announced plans to develop ExpressRail Port Jersey, allowing for more transfers to trains, and thus reducing transfers to trucks.
 Trains will use a renovated National Docks Secondary freight line to access the national network, part of the Liberty Freight Corridor.
 In December 2016, construction began on the $600 million Express Rail facility.
-The facility will feature 9,600 feet of track serviced by rail mounted gantry cranes that will have an annual capacity of 250,000 container lifts.
+The facility features 9,600 feet of track serviced by rail mounted gantry cranes that will have an annual capacity of 250,000 container lifts.
 Construction was scheduled to be completed by mid-2018.
 The first phase of the project, with four tracks and two gantry cranes, opened on January 7, 2019.
 The second and final phase of the project, with four additional tracks bringing the total number of tracks to eight, was opened on June 17, 2019.

+Improvements were also made to New York New Jersey Rail, a switching and terminal railroad that operates the only car float in New York Harbor between Jersey City and Brooklyn.
+In 2017, a new barge, NYNJR100, was delivered that features four tracks that can carry up to 18 rail cars of 60 ft length, with up to 2,298 long tons (2,335 tonne) of cargo.
+A second barge with the same capacity, NYNJR200, was delivered in 2018 with an older 14-car barge, the 278, still in service.

 Road

-Port Jersey is served by New Jersey Route 440 which connects with Bayonne Bridge.
-Nearby is Exit 14A of the Newark Bay Extension of the New Jersey Turnpike.
+Port Jersey is served by New Jersey Route 440 which connects with the Bayonne Bridge to Staten Island.
+The Port is primarily accessed by Exit 14A of the Newark Bay Extension of the New Jersey Turnpike, which underwent a $172 million reconstruction and expansion in 2018 to ease congestion for truckers and commuters.
 New Jersey Route 185 connects the facility to Greenville Yard.